D4nex/dee-pe/README.md

 ### Dataset
-Insert data into a dataset for future training of an ML model (to avoid data congestion avoid using the -d parameter if you are not sure about inserting it into the dataset).
+Insert features into a dataset for future training of an ML model (to avoid data congestion avoid using the -d parameter if you are not sure about inserting it into the dataset).
 > PATH: ./dataset/dataset.json

 ## Known Issues